-Empowerment and energy
+Empowerment through sustainable energy

 The West Africa region includes the 15 countries of the West African economic union (ECOWAS), which are: Benin, Burkina Faso, Cape Verde, Gambia, Ghana, Guinea, Guinea-Bissau, Ivory Coast, Liberia, Mali, Niger, Nigeria, Senegal, Sierra Leone and Togo.
 It also includes Chad and Mauritania.